swig/cccl/README.markdown

 # cccl
-cc to cl compiler wrapper
+Unix cc compiler to Microsoft's cl compiler wrapper at https://github.com/swig/cccl

 ## Introduction

-cccl is a wrapper around Microsoft's cl.exe C/C++ compiler.
+cccl is a wrapper around Microsoft's cl.exe Visual C++ compiler.
 It converts tradional Unix cc command line parameters to their cl.exe equivalents.

 The main use for cccl is for using Unix build processes with the Microsoft